Search | Directories | Reference Tools

 FISH 455 Fish and Wildlife Toxicology (3/5) NSc

 Overview of fish/wildlife toxicology: history of the field; regulations; methods used to assess risks contaminants pose to fish/wildlife; classes of contaminants and their direct, sublethal and indirect effects; and contemporary threats of contaminants to fish/wildlife, their habitats and prey.
 Includes laboratory.
+Course overlaps with: T BIOL 455.
 Offered: jointly with ESRM 457; W.

 View course details in MyPlan: FISH 455

-Models of fish and wildlife population abundance, including age-structured models, the interaction between human exploitation and protected areas, calculating extinction risk, and examining the effect of alternative management strategies on natural populations.
-A core part of the course is fitting models to data using both maximum likelihood and Bayesian approaches, and increasing the programming abilities of students by implementing models in R. Recommended: FISH 454/Q SCI 454; and familiarity with the programming language R. Offered: jointly with Q SCI 458; Sp.
+Introduces students to quantitative methods used in conservation and management to model changes in fish and wildlife populations.
+Includes age-structured models, interactions between humans and protected areas, extinction risk, and effects of alternative management strategies.
+Covers fitting models to data using maximum likelihood and Bayesian approaches, and increasing the programming skill of students by using the R programming language.
+Recommended: FISH 454/Q SCI 454 and familiarity with the R programming language.
+Offered: jointly with Q SCI 458; Sp.

 View course details in MyPlan: FISH 458